X-Men Gold: "Back to Basics"

 Gambit is hired to steal a supposedly empty vial.
-Upon returning to his new employer he realizes that it's Olivia Trask, granddaughter of Bolivar Trask.
-Gambit then angrily discovers that the vial actually isn't empty and is home to a bunch of nanites.
-Gambit attempts to destroy the vial so Trask can't use them but the nanites escape and take on the form of a brand new breed of Sentinel.
+Upon returning to his new employer he realizes that it is Olivia Trask, granddaughter of Bolivar Trask.
+Gambit then angrily discovers that the vial is not empty and contains nanites.
+Gambit attempts to destroy the vial so Trask cannot use the nanites, but they escape and take on the form of a Sentinel.
 Gambit calls the X-Men for help.
 Storm manages to rescue Gambit just before the Sentinel is able to kill him.
 While the rest of the X-Men clear civilians, Kitty uses her phasing power to disrupt the Sentinel.
-As it dissipates Prestige falls unconscious due to massive psychic backlash, revealing that this new Sentinel is self-aware and is capable of learning from past encounters.
+As it dissipates Prestige falls unconscious due to massive psychic backlash, revealing that this new Sentinel is sentient and capable of learning from past encounters.
 Lydia Nance uses this latest incident to label the X-Men as terrorists as their fight against the Sentinel caused major damage to a nearby skyscraper.
 Meanwhile, the Sentinel reforms and uses a telepathic attack to kill everyone with genetic differences instead of only mutants.
 S.H.I.E.L.D. and other heroes soon join the X-Men to help disperse the crowd and fight off the exponentially increasing onslaught.
 While unconscious, Prestige telepathically discusses her fears of what the future given her own history and legacy with astral versions of her deceased family.
 Upon waking up she unleashes the full magnitude of her powers to destroy the Sentinel's consciousness, leaving her unsure of how using her powers like that will affect her in the future.
-As the X-Men and other heroes leave after making sure all of the civilians are safe, the Sentinel begins to discreetly reform underneath the rubble.
+As the X-Men and other heroes leave after making sure all of the civilians are safe, the Sentinel reforms underneath the rubble.